fogus/bacwn/README.md

 # bacwn

 An implementation of Datalog for Clojure, based on the abandoned contrib-datalog.
+This is not meant as a replacement for the contrib-datalog but instead as an extension to target both Clojure and ClojureScript.

 ![bacwn](https://raw.github.com/fogus/bacwn/master/doc/bacwn-logo.png "bacwn is delicious")

 The Bacwn Datalog library is based on the old Clojure-contrib datalog implementation.
 The library's syntax will change over time and it will be made to conform to modern Clojure's, but the spirit of the original will remain in tact.
-To use Bacwn Datalog in your onw libraries, add the following to your dependencies:

 ## Usage

 Caveat emptor.
 Bacwn is a work in progress and should be considered alpha software.
 The ClojureScript port does not currently work - patches welcomed.

+To use Bacwn in your onw libraries, add the following to your dependencies:

 ### Leiningen

     :dependencies [[fogus/bacwn "0.2.0"] ...]

 ### Maven